BEAST2-Dev/beast-docs/ActionOnExitCannotBeResolved/ActionOnExitCannotBeResolved.md

 # Errors after putting BEAST2 into a Java project

-[This tutorial](../CreateNewTreePrior/CreateNewTreePrior.md), sectyion `Put BEAST2 into a Java project` shows how to put BEAST2 into a Java project.
+[This tutorial](../CreateNewTreePrior/CreateNewTreePrior.md), section `Put BEAST2 into a Java project` shows how to put BEAST2 into a Java project.
 This does not always work out well.

 Ideally, you'd see this: